shps951023/DbSqlHelper/Readme.md

 ```

 #### SQL Format For ParameterPrefix,QuotePrefix,QuoteSuffix
+- Automatically give ParameterPrefix, QuotePrefix,QuoteSuffix values as per the database to resolve the SQL dialect problem of different databases
+- {0} = ParameterPrefix , {1} = QuotePrefix , {2} = QuoteSuffix
 ```C#
 var sql = Db.SqlFormat("select * from {1}orders{2} where id = {0}id");
 //if db is sqlserver